 This type of cancer is a rare form of ovarian cancer that is more common in people of East Asian descent.
 Clear cell carcinoma is seen more often in people who have had endometriosis.
 Like other forms of ovarian cancer, it is usually treated with surgery and chemotherapy, although clear cell carcinoma is also very resistant to chemo.

 Endometrioid cancer is the second most common type of epithelial ovarian cancer, making up about 20 percent of cases.
-In one study of 533 women, the median age at diagnosis for women with endometrioid cancer was 50 years old.
-Women tend to be diagnosed when their endometrioid tumors are at an earlier stage, and as a result have a better prognosis than women with high- or low-grade serous carcinoma.
+In one study of 533 women, the median age at diagnosis for endometrioid cancer was 50 years old.
+People tend to be diagnosed when their endometrioid tumors are at an earlier stage, and as a result have a better prognosis than those with high- or low-grade serous carcinoma.

 Cancer experts usually classify tumors in two ways.
 Benign tumors are noncancerous, often harmless, and won’t spread to other tissues.
 Malignant tumors grow quickly and may spread throughout the body, making a person very sick.
 Some types of tumors appear to be in the middle of these two categories.
 Doctors refer to these tumors as borderline.

 Germ cell tumors arise from the cells in the ovary that make eggs.
 This is a more rare cancer type, and only makes up about 5 percent of ovarian cancer cases.
-Unlike epithelial ovarian cancer, germ cell cancer tends to affect younger women, with 80 percent of cases found in women less than 30 years old.
+Unlike epithelial ovarian cancer, germ cell cancer tends to affect younger people, with 80 percent of cases found in people less than 30 years old.
 This type of cancer usually comes with a good prognosis.
-Treatment is successful in 90 percent of people with germ cell cancers, and a woman’s fertility can usually be preserved.
+Treatment is successful in 90 percent of people with germ cell cancers, and fertility can usually be preserved.

 An immature teratoma is a cancerous version of the mature teratoma.
 Immature teratomas are much more rare than the benign type.
 They occur most often in children and teens.
 Immature teratomas are treated with surgery, and may require chemo if they have spread.